-IN OUR DOG'S LINEAL RELATIVES THERE IS NO SUSPECTED EPILEPSY
+IN OUR DOG'S LINEAL RELATIVES THERE IS NO EPILEPSY

 In the Mudi breed (as it is in people) there is a risk of 1 to 3%.
 What does this mean?
-It means that in a population (where there is no inbreeding) there is a small possibility that 1 Mudi may develop Epilepsy in every 100 puppies born.
+It means that in a population (where there is no inbreeding) there is a small possibility that 1 Mudi in every 100 puppies born, may develop Epilepsy.

 This is a very low risk and should not be looked at with fear or over thinking.
 Even though there are no Mudis with Epilepsy in our breeding dogs, a famous and popular stud dog with no history of Epilepsy in the bloodline may in 100 puppies (bred to many different females) produce 1 to 3 puppies with a Seizure disorder.
 That is still a very low risk, especially when considering that not all seizures are Epilepsy.

 Seizures can be caused by many things: complications during labour at birth.
 Premature newborns with hypoxia which can lead to neurological problems and seizures.
-True Eplilepsy can actually be aquired by an extremely high fever as is in the case of contracting Distemper, causing brain injury.
+True Epilepsy can be acquired by an extremely high fever as is in the case of contracting Distemper, causing brain injury.